 Than Four Combined Decades

-At the MLG Business Litigation Group, our skilled direct and derivative shareholder disputes attorneys in Florida & California guide individuals through what can be intense stakeholder litigation matters that affect them personally, professionally, and financially.
+Our skilled direct and derivative shareholder dispute attorneys guide individuals through what can be intense stakeholder litigation matters that affect them personally, professionally, and financially.

-The complex nature of shareholder disputes requires experienced Florida & California business litigation attorneys to pursue legal solutions through direct or derivative suits, based on the unique circumstances that led to the initial and ongoing disagreement.
+The complex nature of shareholder disputes requires experienced business litigation attorneys to pursue legal solutions through direct or derivative suits, based on the unique circumstances that led to the initial and ongoing disagreement.

 What Shareholder Disputes Are Resolved Through Direct Suits?